moj-analytical-services/user-guidance/source/documentation/tools/data-uploader/index.md

 Data is stored in the S3 bucket in an SQL like structure with one or more databases at the top level, each of which may contain one or more data tables.
 If the database or data table already exists it will be available to choose in a drop down list, if not it must be created.

 When subsequent new data files are added to a data table they will be stored as separate partitions of that data table, and any schema changes will be represented in the final table as a union of every partition.

-**Note**: the existing permissions infrastructure means that you can add to ANY table created by the uploader.
-Please check that the table selected for upload is correct so that time consuming rollbacks are not required.
+**Note: the existing permissions infrastructure allows anyone with access to the Uploader to append data to _any_ existing table, however, you can only _view_ data you have permssion for.** For example, if you accidentally upload data to the wrong table, anyone with permission to view that table will be able to access your data.
+Please check that the table selected for the data upload is correct to avoid granting view access to unauthorised persons.

 Automated validation is applied to the data pre upload to check the basics - there are checks that column names exist and are in the character set `[A-Za-z0-9_]`.